The MetroHealth System Breaks Ground on New Main Campus Hospital

 The MetroHealth Transformation takes a monumental step

 Community leaders and government officials lauded The MetroHealth System Monday evening at a groundbreaking ceremony for the new hospital on its West 25th Street main campus.
-The 11-floor, 270-room hospital is the next major step of MetroHealth’s campus transformation and will open to patients in 2023.
+The 11-floor, 386-bed hospital is the next major step of MetroHealth’s campus transformation and will open to patients in 2023.

 "This new hospital celebrates our community, lifts our neighborhood, honors our neighbors.
 And it will welcome all who seek care and compassion," said MetroHealth’s President and CEO, Dr. Akram Boutros.

 More than 200 people attended the ceremony held in a tent near the new hospital’s construction site.

 U.S. Senator Sherrod Brown was among the attendees.
 “Thank you for treating everyone who walks through these doors at Metro with dignity,” he said.
 “It’s a philosophy we need more of in this city.”